shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 1. [Sign up for GitHub](https://github.com/)
 2. Go to this [GitHub repo generation](https://www.bryancdixon.com/fall/2023/csci/211/repo/) page to generate a CSUChico-CSCI211 GitHub repo
   - Create a GitHub username BEFORE submitting this form.
 Make sure that the username matches your actual GitHub username.
-  - Use the Course Token provided in the 211 Getting Started Instructions
+  - Use the Course Token provided in the 211 Getting Started Instructions (link in Canvas) to generate your repo.
+(In the 211 Getting Started Instructions, look for **GitHub account** > **Sign up and generate a CSCI211 repo**)
 3. After submitting the repo generation form, go to the [CSUChico-CSCI211 GitHub organization](https://github.com/CSUChico-CSCI211) (github.com/CSUChico-CSCI211) and accept the invite -- do this soon after submitting the form, as the invitation will expire after 1 week.
 4. Confirm that your repo has been generated
   - The URL for your repo should be similar to the following: `github.com/CSUChico-CSCI211/CSCI211-F23-FirstName-LastName`